burhanmt/property/Readme.md

 is ready to apply for the rests.

 ## Design
 For the design,I didn't spend too much time.
-I used Vue.js for adding a propery and validation of the form.
+I used Vue.js for adding a property and validation of the form.
 The test project design is very simple and primitive.
 I didn't add image upload feature to the test project.
 Because of the time limitation.
 Honestly, I focused on code standards, design patterns and creating an architecture of the test program.